Worldline effective field theory of inspiralling black hole binaries in presence of dark photon and axionic dark matter: Useful Feynman integrals

 \section{Useful Feynman integrals}

-We have seen that there is a direct connection between PN diagrams and the one loop scalar Feynman diagrams Fig.~(\ref{fig16}).
-Below we list master integrals below that will be useful in our context.
-We take the integrals from \cite{Levi:2011eq}.
+We have seen that there is a direct connection between PN diagrams and the one-loop scalar Feynman diagrams, Fig.~(\ref{fig16}).
+Below, we list master integrals that will be useful in our context.
+We take the integrals from \cite{Levi:2011eq}. \begingroup

-We use the d-dimensional master formula for one-loop scalar integrals given by ,
+\endgroup We use the d-dimensional master formula for one-loop scalar integrals given by,

 The d-dimensional master formula for one-loop tensor integrals is taken from \cite{Levi:2011eq}.
 Similarly, one can also derive the following d-dimensional formulas for the one-loop tensor integrals: